Morocco Country Commercial Guide

 To support this vision, Morocco has enacted the following laws and regulations:

-According to the Ministry of the Economy and Finance, the tech sector contributes 6.8 % to the national GDP, with telecommunications companies representing a substantial portion.
-One of Morocco’s major telecom operators, Maroc Telecom, has established itself as a regional operator in sub-Saharan Africa serving over 75 million customers across 11 countries with an estimated market value of $8.4 billion.
+According to the Ministry of Economy and Finance, the tech sector contributes 6.8 percent to the national GDP, with telecommunications companies representing a substantial portion.

 E-Government

 Morocco is an emerging destination for data center development, with Casablanca currently hosting over 25 data centers with additional capacity coming online.
-However, this growth may slow down in the next four years due to an increase in land and energy prices.
+However, this growth may slow down in the coming years due to increases in land and energy prices.

 5G Market